 Outline why this is important in building the relationship.
 It is useful to consider how you will establish ground rules at the outset of each process and explain how you would achieve this with the coachee or mentee.
 The European Mentoring and Coaching Council provide useful guidance.

-Identify methods of feedback and support for a coachee in a coaching relationship
+Assessn nent Criteria 2.3 Identify methods of feedback and support for a coachee in a coaching relationship